Star Trek Into Darkness: Reception

+Box office

-Box officeInto Darkness earned $13.5 million on its opening day in the United States and Canada, lower than Star Trek's $30.9 million.
+Into Darkness earned $13.5 million on its opening day in the United States and Canada, lower than Star Trek's $30.9 million.
 The film earned $21.6 million the following Friday, also lower than its predecessor's earnings four years earlier ($26 million).
 It earned $70.6 million during its opening weekend, finishing in the US box-office top spot (above The Great Gatsby and Iron Man 3).
 Total weekend earnings were $84.1 million, including the early-showing grosses.
 Although these were lower than Paramount's projected box-office earnings, studio vice-chairman Rob Moore said he was "extremely pleased" with the sequel's performance.

 Several weeks after release, the film grossed $147 million at the foreign box office, surpassing the lifetime international earnings of its predecessor.
 Into Darkness reached the top spot of China's box office with a $25.8 million gross, tripling the overall earnings of the previous film during its opening weekend.
 Star Trek Into Darkness ended its North American theatrical run on September 12, 2013, with a box office total of $228,778,661, which places it as the 11th highest-grossing film for 2013.
 It earned $467,365,246 worldwide, ranking it in 14th place for 2013, and making it the highest-grossing film of the franchise.

 Scott Mendelson of Forbes contends that the film's box office performance was the result of Paramount's inability to sell the basic components of the film's story, and inclusion of Khan "for little reason other than marketability and then spent the next year or so lying to everyone and claiming said villain wasn't in the picture [...]
 With no added value elements to sell, Paramount was forced to craft a generic campaign based around Benedict Cumberbatch as "Generic Bad Guy", so the excitement never took hold [...]
 This was adding to the idea that merely withholding basic story elements is tantamount to promising stunning plot twists [...] and it made fans and general moviegoers less excited about Star Trek 2 than they were four, three, or even two years ago."
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $29.9 million.